William A. Barrett: Congress

 During his tenure in Congress, he also acquired a reputation for being extremely devoted to his constituents.
-Most days, after working on Capitol Hill, he would fly back to Philidelphia to see his constituents in the evening, the only congressman to do so.
+Most days, after working on Capitol Hill, he would fly back to Philadelphia to see his constituents in the evening, the only congressman to do so.
 "His interest in serving his constituents was unmatched," said Florida congressman Bob Sikes about Barrett.
 "Few people have worked harder for the people they represent."
 Russell W. Nigro, a Republican opponent of Barrett's in 1974, blamed his loss on all the favors Barrett did for various voters over the years.
 "He just called in a lot of IOUs," explained Nigro shortly after Barrett's death.
 "There aren't many people in the First Congressional District who aren't related to, or at least a close friend of, someone who has been helped out by Bill Barrett."
 Barrett himself, however, simply maintained: "I do this because I love people."
 But his devotion to his constituents sometimes earned him criticism.
 Ralph Nader's Congressional Study Group criticized Barrett for his provincialism, characterizing him as a "districter" who overlooked the affairs of state in concern for his district.
 Barrett embraced their description of him, explaining "I am very much pleased with what the book says.
 It hits on my activity most accurately.
 It is what my district needs.
 This is a procedure I've been following ever since I've been in public life."